Image: AI generated

 "Look at this Excel file.
 Design a DB table to store this data."

 AI suggests a table structure.
-You direct modifications: “this column isn’t needed,” “format the date like this.”
+You request corrections: “this column isn’t needed,” “make the date format like this.”

 Step 2: Make the API